 CAPE

-Today Cyclically Adjusted Price-to-Earnings (CAPE) ratio for the S&P 500 is higher than it was at 1929 stock market peak, immediately prior to its historic crash.
+Today Cyclically Adjusted Price-to-Earnings (CAPE) ratio for the S&P 500 is higher than it was at the 1929 stock market peak, immediately prior to its historic crash.
 The CAPE ratio was developed by Robert J. Shiller, a professor of economics at Yale University.
 With Eugene Fama and Lars Peter Hansen, Shiller received the 2013 Nobel Memorial Prize in Economic Sciences for empirical analysis of asset prices.
 The CAPE ratio is a valuation measure that compares the current price of a stock market index to its inflation-adjusted average earnings over the past ten years.
 It aims to smooth out short-term earnings fluctuations to provide a more stable, long-term view of market valuations.
 This metric provides investors with a tool to evaluate long-term market valuations while accounting for economic cycles and inflation.

 The formula for the Shiller CAPE ratio is Current Share Price ÷ 10-Year Average of Inflation-Adjusted Earnings.